pstetz/Kaggle/in_progress/census/README.md

 - race_focus: Focuses on the race columns.
 Which State or County has the greatest representation of that race?
 How does unemployment match up between the different races?

+- numeric_focus: Ignores labels like race, County, and State

 - fun: A lot of misc relationships and facts I didn't want to keep out.
 What County has the longest name?

 - general_focus: This notebook focuses on the data in general.
 What are the missing values?
 Do all percents add up to 100?